isc-projects/bind9/doc/notes/notes-current.rst

 - The statistics channel now includes counters that indicate the number of currently connected TCP IPv4/IPv6 clients. :gl:`#4425`

+- The statistics channel's incoming zone transfers information now also shows the zones' "first refresh" flag, which indicates that a zone is not fully ready yet, and its first ever refresh is pending or is in-progress.
+The number of such zones is now also exposed by the ``rndc status`` command. :gl:`#4241`

 - Add HSM support to :any:`dnssec-policy`.
 You can now configure keys with a ``key-store`` that allows you to set the directory to store the key files and set a PKCS#11 URI string.
 The latter requires OpenSSL 3 and a valid PKCS#11